tiagojorgep/DocuSign-API/README.md

 8) Copy the "Integration Key code" and past in a notepad
 9) Copy the "User Id code" and past in a notepad
 10) At profile menu, copy the "Account#" and past in a notepad
-11) Grant consent to use API by accessing the custon URL:<br />
+11) Grant consent to use API by accessing the custom URL:<br />
     https://account-d.docusign.com/oauth/auth?response_type=token&scope=signature%20impersonation&client_id=INTEGRATION KEY&redirect_uri=https://www.docusign.com<br />
     NOTE: Change the INTEGRATION KEY to your integration key